 On developed recreation sites and areas, unless otherwise authorized, no person shall:

 (b) Bring an animal, except a Seeing Eye or Hearing Ear dog, to a swimming area.

 U.S. Forest Service

-The USFS does not require dogs be kept leashed on open lands, which are lands available for dispersed camping.
+The USFS does not require dogs be kept leashed when camping in dispersed areas.

 Developed Campgrounds, or Other Improved Areas